 Should I Get Tested for Allergies?

-If you’re continuously suffering from allergy symptoms but over the counter relief options don’t seem to be working, or if your symptoms are severe but you don’t know what’s causing them, allergy testing could be right for you.
+If you are in Raleigh NC and you’re continuously suffering from allergy symptoms but over the counter relief options don’t seem to be working, or if your symptoms are severe but you don’t know what’s causing them, allergy testing could be right for you.
 Our on-site testing capabilities combined with comprehensive exams with our staff can help you discover the cause of your reactions and eliminate the source in your life.

 Sometimes false positives can occur with allergy testing which is why that we recommend always pairing your allergy testing with a comprehensive exam and medical history with your primary care physician.
 This will help you eliminate the right allergen sources safely.

 If you’ve made an appointment for allergy skin testing, do not take any antihistamines for at least three to seven days before the test – these will interfere with the results during the test.
 Confirm with your physician how long before the test they would prefer that you stop taking antihistamines – they can confirm what other medications you should or shouldn’t take leading up to the test.
 On the day of the test, remind them of the medications that you are taking during the medical history.